-Driving in the rain is dangerous because you are more likely to lose traction with the road.
+Driving in the rain is dangerous because you are more likely to lose traction on the road.
 Loss of traction can cause an accident as you may lose control of the vehicle.
-Braking distances are also increased and visibility is reducing meaning you have less time to react to hazards.
+Braking distances are also increased and visibility is reduced meaning you have less time to react to hazards.
 Hydroplaning can also occur which presents further risks.

 Avoid driving in bad weather if you can

 You can drive in the rain safely by avoiding all non-essential travel.
 We all need to get to work, pick up the kids, or possibly check in on elderly family members.
 We do not need to go out for a coffee in the middle of a rainstorm.
 If you can stay home, do.